Boulder Cupping & Manual Therapy

 Cupping feels similar to massage and most people find it very enjoyable.
 The cups often leave purple or red marks that can indicate areas of poor circulation and blood stagnation.
 These marks will fade within 1-5 days.
 Areas that take longer to fade indicate less blood flow to those tissues.
 Cupping is used primarily for muscular tightness and pain, circulatory dysfunction, and treatment of respiratory symptoms.

-Boulder cupping sessions are often performed at the end of an acupuncture treatment, but can also be scheduled as a stand-alone treatment.
+Boulder cupping sessions are often performed at the end of an acupuncture treatment and can be added to 60-min sessions for or are included in the cost 90-minute extended treatments.
 For rates, see Book An Appointment.

 Gua Sha also called Graston Technique by physical therapists, is a traditional Chinese medical technique for moving blood stagnation in tissue.
 First, massage oil or herbal liniment is applied to the skin and then a smooth flat tool is used to “scrape” along a channel or muscle, or dig into trigger points.
 “Gua” refers to the scraping motion, and “sha” refers to the redness that appears on the skin.
 Often, red or purple dots will rise to the surface indicating areas of greater stagnation.
 These marks may take several hours to several days to fade.
 Gua sha is often used on the upper back and neck to treat muscular tightness and pain, as well as to help with respiratory infections.
 Gua sha can be used anywhere on the body for pain.